jeremeamia/xstatic/README.md

 XStatic uses the same technique as Laravel's "facades" system, but provides two additional, but important, features:

-1. **It works with any framework's service container** - XStatic relies on the `ContainerInterface` of the [container-interop](https://github.com/container-interop/container-interop) project.
+1. **It works with any framework's service container** - XStatic relies on the `ContainerInterface` of the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) standard.
 You can use the [Acclimate library](https://github.com/jeremeamia/acclimate-container) to adapt any third-party containers to the normalized container interface that XStatic depends on.
 2. **It works within any namespace** - XStatic injects an autoloader onto the stack, so no matter what namespace or